Junior defensive end from Knightdale High School in Wake Forest, N.C.

 The 2007 season was a memorable one as well as the Midshipmen posted an 8-5 record, won a fifth-consecutive Commander-In-Chief's Trophy, appeared in a fifth-straight bowl game, and defeated Notre Dame for the first time since 1963.

 The Mids received solid contributions from the defensive line in 2006 as the Mids won the Commander-In-Chief's Trophy and played in a fourth-straight bowl game.

-Pehrson was part of a staff that did a remarkable job in 2005 with a defense that returned just three starters from the year before as the Mids gave up just 26.1 points per game, while they won a second-straight bowl game and a third-straight Commander-In-Chief's Trophy.
+Pehrson was part of a staff that did a remarkable job in 2005 with a defense that returned just three starters from the year before as they won a second-straight bowl game and a third-straight Commander-In-Chief's Trophy.

-In 2004, Pehrson's efforts helped Navy finish 26th in the country in scoring defense (19.83), win a school-record tying 10 games (the most wins since 1905), win the Emerald Bowl and win the Commander-In-Chief's Trophy.
+In 2004, Pehrson's efforts helped Navy win a school-record tying 10 games (the most wins since 1905), win the Emerald Bowl and win the Commander-In-Chief's Trophy.

 In 2003, Pehrson was part of a defensive staff that saw great improvement on the defensive side of the football as the Mids posted an 8-5 record, won the Commander-In-Chief's Trophy and played in the Houston Bowl.

 In 1999, Pehrson helped develop a defensive line into a big-play unit, recording 17 sacks and recovering six fumbles.
 Defensive end Gino Marchetti recovered a nation's-best five fumbles.

 In 1997, Pehrson's troops contributed to the Mids ranking sixth in the country in turnover margin, as the safeties came up with 11 of Navy's 14 interceptions.

 Pehrson came to the Naval Academy from Southern Utah, where he was an assistant head coach and defensive coordinator for five years.